Teleopto Optogenetics FAQ

 The receivers and LED-Fiber optics can be customized extensively, often without additional costs.
 Examples include higher output receivers, different configurations to allow integration with headstages, different LED colors, etc. Please let us know what you need and we can work with you.

-Which receiver should I choose, pulse type or continuous type?
+Which receiver should I choose, pulse type,continuous type, or OptoFlash?

 The receiver flashes when I touch it.
 Also, it flashes when I bring it close to fluorescent lights or electric power cords.
 Is this normal?